This notice describes how we may use your information to protect you and others during the Covid-19 outbreak and supplements our main Privacy Notice.

 We also attract referrals from across the country for some specialties including urology and our Minimal Access Therapy Training Unit (key-hole surgery) is one of only three such training units in the UK.

-In partnership with Procare Health Ltd (a federation for local GP practices) we also provide adult community health services, care to patients in the community.
+In partnership with Procare Community we also provide the adult community services, care to patients in the community.
 They include services like district nursing, podiatry, rehabilitation beds, therapists and Minor Injuries Unit at Haslemere Hospital and operate across the sites at Haslemere Hospital, Milford Hospital, Cranleigh Hospital, Jarvis Centre and the Beacon Centre.

 Further information about the Trust can be found on our website.